ttys3/hugofy-vscode/README.md

 3. Build site
 4. Run and stop server
 5. Download available hugo themes.
-6. `New Post` action on current folder right click event
+6. Right click on current folder to Create post relative to current folder
 7. Auto normalize path name to **slug** friendly path

     Currently supports, but not limited to, the following scripts: